 Your website is your most valuable marketing asset.
-For any new lead that sparks an interest in your business will look for your website to find further information about your product or service.
+Any new lead that sparks an interest in your business will look for your website to find further information about your product or service.

 A website that looks great and nurtures your leads through their buying journey will work for you on autopilot 24/7.
 A poorly designed site will do nothing for your business.
 If not, it will do only the opposite – bouncing customers away, for them not to return.

 Building a website is a joint effort.
 It requires hard from both you and your designer.
 So the more you understand the process, the more you will be able to ensure your business has the best possible chance of shining online.